tohtsky/myFM/README.md

 2. Use modern technology like [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) and [pybind11](https://github.com/pybind/pybind11) for simpler and faster implementation.

 Currently this supports most options for libFM MCMC engine, such as

 - Grouping of input variables (`-meta` option of [libFM](https://github.com/srendle/libfm))
 - Relation Data format (See the paper ["Scaling Factorization Machines to relational data"](https://dl.acm.org/citation.cfm?id=2488340))

+Functionalities not present in libFM, like

+- The gibbs sampler for Ordered probit regression [5] implementing Metropolis-within-Gibbs scheme of [6].
+- Variational inference for regression and binary classification.

 Tutorial and reference doc is provided at https://myfm.readthedocs.io/en/latest/.

-## \[Version 0.2 update\]
-It now supports the Gibbs sampler for ordered probit regression.
-The cutpoint sampler is implemented following the Metropolis-within-Gibbs scheme of [6], for which I have used the `erfcx` function of [Faddeeva package](http://ab-initio.mit.edu/wiki/index.php/Faddeeva_Package) to find the optimal cutpoint values at each iteration with numerical stability.
-See `examples/ml-100k.ipynb` and `examples/ml-1m-extended.ipynb` for a Movielens example where the ratings are treated as ordinal categorical variables.

-We have also confirmed that a slight performance boost can be obtained for Movielens 10M rating prediction following the protocol of [\[Rendle, et. al., 2019\]](https://arxiv.org/abs/1905.01395).
-See `examples/ml-10m-regression.py`.

 # Requirements

-Recent version of gcc/clang with C++ 11 support.
+Python >= 3.5 and recent version of gcc/clang with C++ 11 support.

 # Installation

 For Linux / Mac OSX, type

 ```
 pip install myfm
 ```

 In addition to installing python dependencies (`numpy`, `scipy`, `pybind11`, ...), the above command will automatically download eigen (ver 3.3.7) to its build directory and use it for the build.

 If you want to use another version of eigen, you can also do

 ```
 EIGEN3_INCLUDE_DIR=/path/to/eigen pip install git+https://github.com/tohtsky/myFM
 ```